 You've been working out for a while, and it's starting to feel comfortable -- too comfortable.
-It's time to make it more challenging again.
+It's time to make it tougher again.

-Revving things back up is a good idea if you recognize yourself in any of these five scenarios:
+Step up the challenge if you recognize yourself in any of these five scenarios.

 1. You do the same moves over and over.